kulla/2025-12-07-new-homepage-concept/concept.md

 platform.
 The technical stack includes a TypeScript-based environment with a GraphQL API powered by Apollo on the backend, and a modern frontend built with React and Next.js.

+### Open textbooks "Mathe für Nicht-Freaks"

+Mathe für Nicht‑Freaks is an open, community-driven mathematics textbook created with the vision that all students should be able to make a confident and successful transition from school to university-level mathematics.
+I founded the project during my studies after seeing how many students struggled with the shift toward abstraction, formal reasoning, and proof-based thinking.

+The project’s didactic approach centers on making abstract mathematics genuinely understandable by uncovering and explaining the core intuition behind each concept.
+Instead of overwhelming learners with formalism, the material builds understanding step by step, using motivation, clear explanations, and well-structured examples.
+The goal is not merely to teach computational techniques, but to help students develop real conceptual insight—so they can think mathematically rather than simply follow formal procedures.